 Hero Ingredient: The powdered sugar topping is a sweet, snowy showstopper.

 Why We Love It: It’s not the holidays without peppermint chocolate fudge.
-This healthy version is living proof vegan gluten-free desserts are still delicious.
-It uses coconut oil and coconut cream to get the perfect fudge-y consistency, and the peppermint extract gives it the perfect flavor.
+This healthy version is living proof that vegan gluten-free desserts are still delicious.
+It uses almond butter to get the perfect fudge-y consistency (if you’re working with a nut allergy, try swapping in sunflower seed butter) and the peppermint extract gives it the perfect flavor.
 Run, don’t walk, to make this recipe.

 Hero Ingredient: Pure peppermint extract just screams holiday cheer.